sindhurajain/CS2103R/index.md

 * **Centralised Project Management**
   * All team members can access and update the project board, ensuring everyone is on the same page regarding task progress and status, removing areas of confusion.
-  * Direct integration with the tP repository makes it easy to manage both development work and project tasks automatically in one location.
-This eliminates the need for separate tools and, by automating workflows, reduces the risk of human error, such as forgetting to update teammates on progress.
+  * Direct integration with the code repository makes it easy to manage both development work and project tasks automatically in one location.
+This eliminates the need for separate tools and, by automating workflows, reduces the risk of human error, such as forgetting to update groupmates on progress.

 <br>

 * **Fair Division of Workload**
-  * Using 'Insights', GitHub Project Boards enables teams to track the distribution of workload across all members.
+  * Using 'Insights', GitHub Project Boards enables groups to track the distribution of workload across all members.
   This helps ensure that everyone is contributing evenly and that no single member is overloaded, achieving a fair division of tasks.